DevExpress-Examples/out-of-maintenance-spreadsheet-use-concatenate-function-to-update-long-strings-in-formulas/README.md

 # Spreadsheet - How to use the CONCATENATE function to update formulas with text values longer than 255 characters

 Text values in spreadsheet formulas are limited to 255 characters.
 If you load a document that contains formulas with string arguments longer than 255 characters, the Spreadsheet control truncates extra characters in these formulas.
-To avoid this behavior and allow formulas with long strings, set the `SpreadsheetControl.Options.Compatibility.TruncateLongStringsInFormulas` property to **false**.
+To avoid this behavior and allow formulas with long strings, set this property to **false**: `SpreadsheetControl.Options.Compatibility.TruncateLongStringsInFormulas`.

 Consider the following restrictions if you disable this option: